Medicines to Treat Pituitary Tumors

 Drugs for corticotroph adenomas (ACTH-secreting tumors)

-These tumors cause the adrenal glands to make excess steroid hormones such as cortisol, which can lead to Cushing’s disease (see Signs and Symptoms of Pituitary Tumors).
+These pituitary tumors cause the adrenal glands to make excess steroid hormones such as cortisol, which can lead to Cushing disease.

-Many kinds of drugs can be tried, but they don’t always work as well for ACTH-secreting tumors as they do for some other types of pituitary tumors.
+Many types of medicines can be used, but they don’t always work as well for ACTH-secreting tumors as they do for some other types of pituitary tumors.

-• Pasireotide (Signifor) can help some people who have Cushing’s disease when surgery is not an option or has not worked.
-It is injected under the skin, twice a day.
+Pasireotide (Signifor) is a somatostatin analog that can help some people who have Cushing disease when surgery isn’t an option or hasn’t worked.
 Along with side effects such as nausea, vomiting, and diarrhea, this drug can cause high blood sugar levels and gallstones.

-• Cabergoline also can help some people with Cushing’s disease.
-For more about this drug, see “Drugs for lactotroph adenomas (prolactinomas).”
+Cabergoline is a dopamine agonist that also can help some people with Cushing disease.
+For more about this drug, see “Drugs for lactotroph adenomas (prolactinomas),” above.

 Drugs for thyrotroph adenomas (thyrotropin [TSH]-secreting tumors)

 The main treatment for these rare tumors is typically surgery to try to remove the tumor completely.
 But it’s important to restore thyroid hormone levels to normal before surgery.
-This is usually done by giving a somatostatin analog such as octreotide (see "Drugs for somatotroph adenomas") for several months before the surgery.
+This is usually done by giving a somatostatin analog such as octreotide (see "Drugs for somatotroph adenomas," above) before the surgery.
 This might also help shrink the tumor and make the surgery easier.

 Drugs for non-functional pituitary tumors